 Through tears Mariama choked out at one point, “I don’t understand why God is allowing this.
 I’ve already lost my home.
 I’ve already been kicked out of my family; first by my husband, and then by my parents.
 Now I’ve lost my home again and feel like I’m being kicked out of my family all over.
 I’ve already lost my own children, forbidden to see them or help them grow, and now I feel like I’m losing my spiritual children in the same way.”

-My dear sisters, (and brothers) this nonsense has to stop!
-We can't continue to allow the enemy to divide us.
-We're all members of the same family Click To Tweet – His dearly loved daughters. (and sons) We have to start building each other up, and refuse to tear down!
+My dear friends, this nonsense has to stop!
+We can’t continue to allow the enemy to divide us.
+We’re all members of the same family – His dearly loved daughters and sons.
+We have to start building each other up, and refuse to tear down!
 Like Mariama, I don’t know why God allows some of us to be hurt over and over again by the same kinds of betrayals.
 I don’t understand why He allows men like that other missionary to remain in a position where they can hurt the Kingdom with such intensity.
 But I do know that He is God and we are not.
 I know that He has called us to be obedient no matter what others do.
 I can’t make this man stop it.
 I can’t remove him from his ministry.
 But I can do everything within my power to build up my sister.
 I can pray for her every day – every time she comes to mind.
 I can pray that God will protect her and bless her and that He will remove this man.
 I can write notes of encouragement to Mariama and send her Scripture passages to build her up.
 (She’ll find someone to interpret them.)
 And I can do this:

 My love and I will be giving, many in our church will be giving, (although we’ll all be doing it directly and not through the gofundme program.) and we’d like to ask anyone who reads this to prayerfully consider giving as well.
 Seek God and follow His leading.
 At the very least would you all please commit to praying daily for Mariama? (the Lord knows her real name) Pray God’s blessing and protection upon her ministry.
 Pray that His will can be done in this tragic situation.
 Mariama has personally requested that we all pray for this other missionary too.
 That God would bless him, and lead him in his ministry as well.
 (That’s from Mariama, I would have asked you to pray that God removes him, and stops him from doing any more damage.)
 Pray for the lost people in western Africa.
 There are so many obstacles already in the way of them receiving the gospel – Muslim persecution being at the top of that list.
 Finally, would you pray for Mariama’s children?
 I know that her deepest desire is to spend eternity with them.
 God bless you all.
 May we each have the courage and faith to live as Mariama has – surrendered to the Lord God of Heaven’s Armies, no matter the cost!

-*EDIT – Thanks to the generosity of many including our own home church, we were able to purchase a car for Mariama in the fall of 2017!!!
+****UPDATE – Thanks to the generosity of many including our own home church, we were able to purchase a car for Mariama in the fall of 2017!!!
 She is SO grateful, and was greatly encouraged by this gift.
+(If you’d like to read more about her ministry click here.)
 On top of that, she has saved some money herself and purchased a piece of property on which she hopes to build a new home that will accommodate her ministry.
 In the meantime, she is renting a small apartment, and continues to do the work of God.
 If you feel so led, you can still donate to this amazing cause and help speed up the process of building her home.